 What are Surface Causes?

-The surface causes of accidents are those hazardous conditions and unsafe or inappropriate behaviors within the sequence of events that have directly caused or contributed in some way to the accident.
-It’s important to understand that surface causes describe unique conditions or individual behaviors.
+The surface causes of accidents are those hazardous conditions and unsafe or inappropriate behaviours within the sequence of events that have directly caused or contributed in some way to the accident.
+It’s important to understand that surface causes describe unique conditions or individual behaviours.

 A hazardous condition is characterized by the following:

-- a unique tool, piece of equipment, or machinery, etc., that is not properly guarded or somehow defective
+- a unique tool, piece of equipment, machinery, etc. that is not properly guarded or somehow defective

 - may also be a unique defect in a process, procedure or practice